Sandro Tomić

-Sandro Tomić (born 29 October 1972 in Split) is a Croatian football goalkeeper and currently the goalkeeping coach.
+Sandro Tomić (born 29 October 1972 in Split) is a Croatian former football goalkeeper and currently the goalkeeping coach.
 Tomić previously played for Hajduk Split and NK Zagreb in the Prva HNL.
-He was a member of the 1995 Hajduk team which became Croatian champions, as well as becoming Hungarian champion with Debrecen in 2005 and 2006 and winning two Supercups, while with Honved he won Hungarian Cup.
+He was a member of the 1995 Hajduk team which became Croatian champions, as well as becoming Hungarian champion with Debrecen in 2005 and 2006, with two supercups, while with Honvéd he won the Hungarian Cup.

 On 21 August 2007 Tomić signed a contract with newly formed Iranian side PAS Hamedan F.C.

 He was supposed to play for Croatia in World Cup 1998.
 He was already on the list of Miroslav Blažević, but Tomić injured his shoulder before the championship.

 Sandro Tomić never made it to play in Hajduk's first team like basic goalkeeper, but he played around 14 official games for Hajduk, since he was playing at the same time when Tonći Gabrić and Zoran Slavica were Hajduk's goalkeepers.

 His son Fabjan Tomić is also goalkeeper of Hajduk Split.